SAP/cloud-security-services-integration-library/spring-xsuaa/Migration_JavaContainerSecurityProjects.md

 - The `antMatchers` must be configured to check against the authorities.
 For this the `TokenAuthenticationConverter` needs to be configured like described in the [docs](/spring-xsuaa/#setup-security-context-for-http-requests).

-We already migrated the [cloud-bulletinboard-ads](https://github.com/SAP-samples/cloud-bulletinboard-ads) application from Spring 4 to Spring 5 and
-[this commit](https://github.com/SAP-samples/cloud-bulletinboard-ads/commit/f5f085d94f30fe670aafdabc811fe07bc6533f6b)
-shows the changes to the security relevant parts.
+We already migrated the [cloud-bulletinboard-ads](https://github.com/SAP-samples/cloud-bulletinboard-ads) application and [this commit](https://github.com/SAP-samples/cloud-bulletinboard-ads/commit/f5f085d94f30fe670aafdabc811fe07bc6533f6b) shows the changes to the security relevant parts.

 Also take a look at the
 [security config](https://github.com/SAP-samples/cloud-bulletinboard-ads/commit/f5f085d94f30fe670aafdabc811fe07bc6533f6b#diff-791eb47e5dbb9bcd7e54c7dd36c9f9dfL1)
 which contains the most security relevant changes.

 ## Fetch data from token

-You may have code parts that requests information from the access token, like the user's name, its tenant, and so on.
+You may have code parts that requests information from the access token using `XSUserInfo userInfo = SecurityContext.getUserInfo()`, like the user's name, its tenant, and so on.
 So, look up your code to find its usage.

 ```java
 import com.sap.xs2.security.container.SecurityContext;